 The structural representation may provide an interconnection of the group of elements in the document.
-The system may also determine whether one or more elements of the group of elements are hidden based at least in part on locations or other attributes or properties of the one or more elements in the structural representation.
+The system may also determine whether elements of the group of elements get hidden based at least in part on locations or other attributes or properties of the one or more elements in the structural representation.

-Unsurprisingly, one of the co-inventors behind the patent is Google distinguished engineer Matt Cutts, who has spent a good part of his long career at Google exploring the many different ways that people might try to spam the search engine, and find some solutions.
+One of the co-inventors behind the patent is Google distinguished engineer Matt Cutts, who has spent a good part of his long career at Google exploring the many different ways that people might try to spam the search engine and find some solutions.

-I really enjoy seeing patents like this one, which may not tell us something new, but provide a reference resource that other people, including clients, can be pointed towards.
-They sometimes fill in some gaps on how a search engine might do something, and provide some history.
+I enjoy seeing patents like this one, which may not tell us something new but provide a reference resource that other people, including clients, can get pointed towards.
+They sometimes fill in some gaps on how a search engine might do something and provide some history.

-For example, this patent is based upon an earlier one that was first filed in 2003, and it’s not hard to imagine people at the Google of that time trying to figure out how to automate a way to identify text and links that might be hidden by being the same color as the background they appear upon, or being obfuscated by cascading style sheets, or written in lettering so small that it appears to be a line rather than actual text.
+For example, this patent gets based on an earlier one that was first filed in 2003.
+It’s not hard to imagine people at the Google of that time trying to figure out how to automate a way to identify hidden text and links, hidden by being the same color as the background they appear upon, or becoming obfuscated by cascading style sheets, or written in lettering so small that it appears to be a line rather than actual text.

-The Guidelines above mention the use of a single small character in a paragraph being used as a link, and the patent mentions that extremely small (1 pixel X 1 pixel) images have also been used as hidden links on pages.
+The Guidelines above mention using a single small character in a paragraph getting used as a link, and the patent mentions that small (1 pixel X 1 pixel) images have also gotten used as hidden links on pages.

-The patent provides a few different examples of when hidden text might be found on a page, such as in the following:
+The patent provides a few different examples of when hidden text might get found on a page, such as in the following:

-In this example, server 120 may detect that the webmaster has overridden the value of the <h2> tag.
-Normally, the “h2″ tag is a heading size, in which H1 is very large, H2 is a little smaller, H3 is smaller still, etc. Here, the webmaster has used CSS to override the value of h2 to mean “for all text in the H2 section, make the text color almost completely black, and make the height of the font be about one pixel high.”
+In this example, server may detect that the webmaster has overridden the value of the <h2> tag.
+Normally, the “h2” tag is a heading size, in which H1 is very large, H2 is a little smaller, H3 is still smaller, etc. Here, the webmaster has used CSS to override the value of h2 to mean “for all text in the H2 section, make the text color almost completely black, and make the height of the font be about one pixel high.”

 A viewer of this document would not see the text because it is so small, but a search engine may determine that the text is relatively important because of the H2 heading label.
-In this situation, server 120 may determine that the text in the H2 section is very small, which can indicate that the webmaster is attempting to hide the text in this section.
+In this situation, a server may determine that the text in the H2 section is tiny, indicating that the webmaster is attempting to hide the text in this section.

 There are some times when designers use hidden text because they want to use a font on a page that isn’t a standard system font that might come with Windows or Apple or Linux computers, and the page won’t render the way they want.
 Google’s John Mueller has noted in the past on Google’s Webmaster Help Forum that is probably not a problem: